Treboder/WebAppMonitoringUbuntu/README.md

 * Loki -> http://your_monitoring_server_ip:3100
 * Promtail -> http://your_monitoring_server_ip:9080

-## 2.4.
+## 5.1.
 Update config.files

 loki_config.yml
 prometheus.yml
 blackbox.yml

-## 2.5.
-Grafana Setup
+## 5.2 Grafana Setup
 Most of the work is done, since all services are up and running.
+Grafana Dashboards are exposed to port :3000
 First Grafana-Login with admin:admin followed by request to create new password.
-The only thing to do now is to connect Grafana with Prometheus and Loki as datasources.
+After login, go to "Configuration" and connect Grafana with Prometheus and Loki as datasources.
 Then import some standard dashboards, which can be easily done via Grafana GUI.

+As a quickstart to import the following dashboards with their IDs:
+* 11074, 11133, or 1860 visualizing node exporter metrics
+* 7587 visualizing blackbox exporter metrics
+* 13186 Loki Dashboard

-Its all set and you are free to play around with your web app monitoring stack.
+It's all set and you are free to play around with your web app monitoring stack.

-# 3. ARCHITECTURE
+# 6. ARCHITECTURE

 tbd image